barabo/fhir-to-omop-demo/demo/README.md

 This demo assumed you have a few tools at your disposal already.

+## Recommended Hardware
+This demo takes a few hours to complete, depending on your OS and hardware.
+Getting Docker set up may be a challenge if you don't have it already, and there is a fair amount of time spent waiting for downloads to download and for data to load into and out of the FHIR server.

+You will need at least 70GB of available disk space, but it will be easier for you if you have 100GB.
+An SSD is highly recommended.

 <details><summary>Click to see the pre-demo checklist...</summary>

 You should have (or install)...